LINGUAE CELTICAE

 Volume 20: Muile, Tiriodh & Colla (Mull, Tiree & Coll)

 This issue is concerned with the islands in the centre of the Inner Hebrides.
 Gaelic remained as dominating community language on Mull and Coll as late as the Second World War; in Tiree Gaelic still plays a major role today.
-Gaelic on Mull seems to have narrowly escaped from the "point of no return" in recent years.
-The island could provide an excellent example for language resurrection if current initiatives continue - hopefully with increasing vigour.
+Gaelic on Mull seems to have narrowly escaped from the “point of no return” in recent years.
+The island could provide an excellent example for language resurrection if current initiatives continue to improve - hopefully with increasing vigour.
 The picture of the Gaelic language on Tiree is slightly more encouraging.
 It still constitutes a prominent factor in local life although on a lower level than in the past.
-This status could be enhanced, however, much more successfully if the whole community (and all school children) would have a real chance to embrace Gaelic as part of their own lives.
-Linguistically Tiree looks very much divided between "locals" and newcomers.
+This status could be enhanced, however, much more successfully if the whole community would have a real chance to embrace Gaelic as part of their own lives.
+Linguistically Tiree looks very much divided between “locals” and newcomers.

 The pittoresque harbour of An Tobar Mhoire (Tobermory) on An t-Eilean Muileach (Isle of Mull)